 Hazards of surface coatings

-The major constituents of most paints can be grouped into four general
+The major constituents of most paints can be grouped into four general categories:

-not just exposed to the highly volatile portion of the paint (solvents) but also to the paint mist.
+Spray application presents the greatest hazard as the applicator is not just exposed to the highly volatile portion of the paint (solvents) but also to the paint mist.

 What are the hazards?